dazuma/toys/toys/docs/guide.md

 name (as an array of strings) of the running tool.
 A variety of well-known keys are defined in the
 [Toys::Tool::Keys module](https://www.rubydoc.info/gems/toys-core/Toys/Tool/Keys).
-They range from the tool name and the original command line arguments passed to it (before they were parsed), to references to some of the Toys objects that can be used to do things like write to the log or look up and call other tools.
+They include information about the current execution, such as the tool name and the original command line arguments passed to it (before they were parsed).
+They also include some internal Toys objects, which can be used to do things like write to the log or look up and call other tools.

 Most of the important context also can be accessed from convenience methods.
 For example, the `TOOL_NAME` is also available from the